1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Exam

-He reviews your personal and family history of colon cancer or polyps, symptoms, diet, and other risk factors.
+He examines your personal and family history of colon cancer or polyps, symptoms, and diet among other risk factors.

 Colonoscopy and Biopsy